Oregon Grid Improvements

 On March 22, 2019, the Oregon Public Utility Commission (PUC) issued Order No. 19-104, directing Idaho Power to “develop a transparent, robust, holistic regulatory planning process for electric utility distribution system operations and investments.”

 Idaho Power is excited to work with communities in eastern Oregon to increase visibility into how the grid works and gather the public’s input on distribution system investments.

 Idaho Power’s goal in developing the distribution system plan is to increase community involvement and reflect community priorities in the distribution system’s future while maintaining our tradition of reliable, affordable, clean energy.
 To that end, we will share information and incorporate input from local governments, businesses, interest groups and the public.

 Part I of Idaho Power’s “Oregon Distribution System Plan: A View From Above” is available here.

-Provide your input during a series of virtual meetings early next year.
+Provide your input during a series of virtual meetings in 2022.
 At these meetings, we will: